SKaurGithub/data_402_NoSQL/mongoDB_exercises.md

 Add a new document to the collection, add a new field to that document, remove that field and then remove the document entirely.

 #### Answer:
-- Add document with new field:
+- Add document with new field using '$set':
 ```
 db.films.updateOne({title: "We're the Millers"}, {$set: {director: "Rawson Marshall Thurber"}})
 ```
-- Remove the new field:
+- Remove the new field using '$unset':
 ```
 db.films.updateOne({title: "We're the Millers"}, {$unset: {director: null}})
 ```
-- Remove the entire document:
+- Remove the entire document using 'deleteOne()':
 ```
 db.films.deleteOne({title: "We're the Millers"})
 ```